How Shilpa Shah is creating a legacy – and a brighter future (Dentistry.co.uk)

 Intranasal sedation involves spraying a small amount of a sedative drug (Midazolam) into the nose.
 The sedative drug will make you feel relaxed during your treatment.
 Intranasal sedation is not the same as a general anaesthetic, which fully puts you to sleep so you do remain conscious during the procedure.
 It is a commonly used safe technique by experienced sedationists.

 Intranasal Sedation is reserved for those who cannot accept a cannula whilst awake.
 It is most commonly applicable for those with Learning disabilities, Autism or profound needle phobia.
+In compliance with current sedation guidelines in the UK, this technique is currently only available for adults ( age 16 years +)

 Once the sedative is administered it will take approximately 5-7 minutes to take effect